-As the Director of Donor Relations for The Heritage Foundation, Andrew McIndoe leads the organization’s robust major gift program.
+As Vice President of Development for The Heritage Foundation, Andrew McIndoe led the organization’s robust fundraising program for 500,000 Heritage members.

-Born and raised in Oak Ridge, North Carolina, McIndoe is responsible for nearly $70 million of giving activity each year.
-This includes annual support and future giving for both The Heritage Foundation and its sister organization, Heritage Action for America.
-In this role, he oversees a team of thirty-five which includes solicitors stationed across the country, the portfolio management and prospect research capability, and all communications and marketing efforts.
+McIndoe was responsible for upwards of $130 million of giving activity each year.
+This included annual and future support for both The Heritage Foundation and its sister organization, Heritage Action for America (501c4).
+In this role, he oversaw a team of fifty—which included major gifts officers, portfolio researchers and managers, direct marketing experts, and marketing professionals.

-Andrew is an MBA candidate at the University of Virginia’s Darden School of Business and graduated cum laude with high honors from Grove City College with a degree in Political Science and minor in Entrepreneurship.
-He currently resides on Capitol Hill with his wife, Haley.
+McIndoe was born and raised in Oak Ridge, North Carolina.
+He received his MBA from the University of Virginia’s Darden School of Business and graduated cum laude with high honors from Grove City College with a degree in Political Science and minor in Entrepreneurship.
+He resides in Alexandria with his wife, Haley, and two kids.